Menopause-Informed Psychiatry for Women

 What Women Often Say

-Shared decision-making that includes medication strategy and deprescribing when appropriate, plus supplement–medication interaction review—aligned with your medical profile and goals.
+Therapy-informed psychiatric care that may include medication strategy, deprescribing when appropriate, supplement–medication interaction review, and lifestyle-informed recommendations aligned with your medical profile and goals.

 The Biochemistry of Transition